 In August 2014, confronted by the risk of losing Bagdad to the Jihadists, a coalition directed by the United States, of which France is a member, intervenes by bombing the positions of the IS in Iraq and then in Syria (beginning on September 23rd).
 This military action succeeds in curbing the phenomenon.
 But in spite of the loss of part of its territories, in May 2015 Daech leads a devastating offensive against the city of Palmira without encountering any bombing from either the international coalition or the regime.
 The IS enters the city with no resistance from the forces of the Syrian army.
 In fact, these forces had already abandoned the antique city: Palmira was practically an “open city”.
 The story of the strange siege of Palmira, taken without a struggle, is yet to be written.
 The city was taken back from the Jihadists in March 2016, by virtue of a Russian offensive where the forces of the regime, bled dry, put up little of a fight.

-On October 17, 2016, an important battle to take back Mosul is launched.
+In Iraq, on October 17, 2016, an important battle to take back Mosul is launched.
 The Iraqi forces, trained by the coalition, play an important role.
 The aviation of the coalition also participates.
 By the beginning of November, the villages surrounding the city are liberated.
 In the beginning of February Western Mosul is taken but progression in the old city is slow and very difficult.
 Europe, and notably France, insists that the liberation of Raqqa in Syria be part of the campaign in order to block the route of Jihadists fleeing Mosul.
 This action is led on the ground by an arabo-kurdish force, the Syrian Democratic Forces (SDF), made up of combattants close to the Kurdistan Workers Party (PKK) and a minority of arab rebel groups.
 The campaign is announced on November 6th.
 30 000 men are to be mobilized.
 The day after his election, Donald Trump announced his intention to take back Raqqa with the support of the Kurdish forces of the PYD and their Arab allies.

 The United States has not been spared.
-There are killings in San Bernardino, California in December 2015 and in Orlando, Florida in June 2016.
-Five continents are hit as the IS progressively extended its battlefield.
-It has at its command very active local groups.
-The most cruel is Boko Haram in Niger, whose violent acts preceded those of Daech.
+Killings took place in San Bernardino, California in December 2015 and in Orlando, Florida in June 2016.
+Five continents are hit as the IS progressively extends its battlefield.
+It has at its disposition very active local groups.

-But let us get back to Syria.
-It is there that this group, which originated in Iraq, was able to develop.
-It is to Syria that young Europeans flock, seduced by the idea of the Jihad and extreme violence.
-It is in Raqqa that the IS prepared its offensive on Mosul, its attacks in Europe.
-With its expansion, it secured the allegiance of diverse local groups: in the Maghreb, notably in Libya where the reigning chaos serves the most daring and violent strategies, and in other African countries.
+It is also to Syria that young Europeans flock, seduced by the idea of the Jihad and extreme violence.
+It is in Raqqa that the IS prepared its offensive on Mosul as well as its attacks in Europe.
+With its expansion, it secured the allegiance of diverse local groups: in the Maghreb, notably in Libya, where the reigning chaos serves the most violent strategies, and in other African countries.
 We can therefore deduce that the best way to combat the IS is by finding a solution to the Syrian crisis.